The Dapper Dans

-The Dapper Dans are an all-male barbershop quartet that performs daily at Disneyland, and Walt Disney World's Magic Kingdom, since 1959 and 1971, respectively.
+The Dapper Dans are an all-male barbershop quartet that has performed daily at Disneyland and Walt Disney World's Magic Kingdom since 1959 and 1971, respectively.
 They were formerly at Disneyland Paris from 1992 until 1995, and Hong Kong Disneyland from 2005 to 2008.
 Their act is a street performance out on Main Street, USA, performing a cappella renditions of song selections from films released by Disney Pictures, while during Christmastime, they sing classic holiday songs.

 The Main Street Quartet

+The Dapper Dans in their Halloween outfits at Disneyland.

+The Dapper Dans in their Christmastime outfits at Magic Kingdom.

 At Disneyland Paris, the Dapper Dans performed as The Main Street Quartet, an English quartet from the United Kingdom who were part of the park's grand opening.
 Prior to joining Disneyland Paris, the quartet was known as Nickelodeon and was initially composed of Martin Baker, Mark Grindall, Steve Green and Jim Mullen and later, John Ward, Stuart Owen and Paul Garrett.
 The quartet continued together after leaving Disney, winning a bronze medal from the British Association of Barbershop Singers (BABS) and have performed at Disneyland Paris for the 25th and 30th anniversaries; they returned to Main Street, USA in costume for a VIP special event in 2020.
 Collectively, members of The Main Street Quartet have gone on to win chorus and quartet gold medals in BABS contest.
 The Quartet continue to perform in the UK and Europe.